pyglet/pyglet/doc/programming_guide/migration.rst

 We have added many built in and common states to Pyglet to make Groups easier to use.

-This change should only affect you, if you utilize any sort of custom groups in your code.
+This change should only affect you if you utilize any sort of custom groups in your code.

 You will notice in the above example there is no longer a `set_state` or `unset_state` on the Group itself, these have have been moved into the `State` object.